aliciasab/aliciasab.github.io/projects/project3/project3page.md

 The data was transformed and and queried in R. R was also used to created plots and shapefiles to visualize the shift in incarceration in the United States.

 To determine a statistical relationship, the coefficient of determination was used.
-In the south, R-sqaured was _ In the northeast, R-squared was , incidating a negative correlation.
+In the southern rural areas, R-sqaured was .85 showing a sharp increase in pre-trial incarceration through time.

 ## Results
 ### Density shift by Region